rh-mobb/documentation/README.md

-# Documentation from the MOBB/MOST team
+# Documentation from the MOBB team

 ## Welcome to the MOBB Ninja Documentation repo!